How to Be Free From Sin: Have You Found the Path?

 Comparing this to ourselves, we will find that we are actually full of sin.
 For example, once our family do things out of line with our views, we cannot help but get angry at them; when we see other people who are better than us, we feel jealous of them; in things that affect our personal interests, we can’t stop ourselves from lying and deceiving; when others say things that cause us to lose face, we start to feel prejudiced against them and are incapable of practicing tolerance or patience; during times of illness, natural or man-made disasters, tribulations and trials, we blame God for not protecting us.
 There are many such examples.
 In short, whether it is behavioral sin or sin in our thoughts, as long as we can still sin and rebel against God, we are unqualified to enter the heavenly kingdom.
 If we do not resolve these problems quickly, our sinning and resisting God will lead to death.
 Just as God says, “Whoever commits sin is the servant of sin.
 And the servant stays not in the house for ever: but the son stays ever” (John 8:34–35), “The soul that sins, it shall die” (Ezekiel 18:20).

-Why Are We Unable to Be Free From Sin in Our Faith in the Lord?
+Why Are We Unable to Get Rid of Sin in Our Faith in the Lord?

 Why do we still sin involuntarily when we have accepted the Lord’s redemption and had our sins absolved?
 God has spoken very clearly about this.
 Let’s read God’s words together.
 God says, “For all that man may have been redeemed and forgiven of his sins, it can only be considered as God not remembering the transgressions of man and not treating man in accordance with his transgressions.
 However, when man, who lives in a body of flesh, has not been set free from sin, he can only continue to sin, endlessly revealing his corrupt satanic disposition.
 This is the life that man leads, an endless cycle of sinning and being forgiven.
 The majority of mankind sin in the day only to confess in the evening.
 This way, even though the sin offering is forever effective for man, it will not be able to save man from sin.
 Only half the work of salvation has been completed, for man still has a corrupt disposition.”
 “Before man was redeemed, many of Satan’s poisons had already been planted within him and, after thousands of years of being corrupted by Satan, he has within him an established nature that resists God.
 Therefore, when man has been redeemed, it is nothing more than a case of redemption in which man is bought at a high price, but the poisonous nature within him has not been eliminated.
 Man that is so defiled must undergo a change before becoming worthy to serve God.”